sastraxi/w8d3-lecture/README.md

    Or maybe your app will use WebSockets?
    Or write query and mutation resolvers for them with [GraphQL](https://graphql.org/)?

-6. Set up your tech stack as a team
+6. Set up your tech stack as a team.
-  * basic database structure
-  * a basic backend route/routes
-    * verbs
-* everyone contributes to the same repo
+   Motivate each other.
+   *Suggestion*: work in one repository.
-  * backend and frontend can (and should) be separate, but keep them in the same git repository
+   Your backend and frontend can be in separate folders, but keep them in the same git repo.

+Some other suggestions:

 * work feature-by-feature in branches
   * `git checkout -b <branch-name>`
   * use pull requests to review each others' code and merge into `master`
 * keep secrets out of your repo with [dotenv](https://www.npmjs.com/package/dotenv)
+  * API keys, secrets for signatures / sessions / etc.
   * `.gitignore` your `.env` files!

-# Getting down to work
+# Working as a team
 * short reward cycles avoid burn-out
 * keep communicating with each other
 * everyone works at their own pace: don't get caught up in comparisons